Check other networks

 Verizon 5G cities

-Verizon's network is currently only available in selected areas of each city, meaning that while speeds are great, coverage isn't as yet, although a quick look at the New York coverage map (below), shows that things are heading in the right direction.
+Verizon's network is currently only available in selected areas of each city because it is a , millimeter wave network, meaning that while speeds are great, coverage isn't as yet, although a quick look at the New York coverage map (below), shows that things are heading in the right direction.

 The current roster of cities is: Atlanta, Boise, Chicago, Dallas, Denver, Detroit, Indianapolis, Minneapolis, New York City, Omaha, Panama City, Phoenix, Providence, St. Paul and Washington, D.C.

 Next on Verizon's list for the rollout is Boston, Charlotte, Cincinnati, Cleveland, Columbus, Dallas, Des Moines, Houston, Kansas City, Little Rock, Memphis, Salt Lake City and San Diego.